nucypher/nucypher/docs/source/staking/stake_initialization.rst

 .. caution::

     Once NU is locked in the staking escrow contract, a worker node must be run to unlock it.
-Worker's make periodic automated commitments which spend ~200k gas each transaction.
+Worker's make periodic automated commitments (every 7 days) which cost ~200k gas.
 Be sure to consider this operational cost when locking NU.

 .. note::